Source of deadly Colorado wildfire located, cause unknown

-DENVER, July 5 (Reuters) - Investigators probing the cause of a deadly Colorado wildfire that charred more than 300 homes, making it the most destructive in state history, have located the point of ignition but have not concluded how the blaze started, officials said on Thursday.
+DENVER (Reuters) - Investigators probing the cause of the most destructive wildfire in Colorado history have located the point of ignition but have not concluded how the blaze started, officials said on Thursday.

 Since it was first reported on June 23, the blaze has burned more than 14,000 acres of drought-parched timber and brush, mostly in the Pike National Forest about 50 miles south of the Denver metropolitan area.
 But as of Thursday, ground crews had managed to carve containment lines around 90 percent of the fire’s perimeter, said incident commander Rich Harvey.